The SMBX is a revolutionary platform for first-time, amateur, or seasoned investors to help small businesses grow.

 What is The SMBX?

 The SMBX is a platform that lets you buy small business bonds that pay you back monthly.
-It is basically like you making a loan to a small business.
+So it is basically like you making a loan to a small business.

 These businesses are already up and running.
-They need capital for expansion, improving equipment, or hiring more employees.
+However, they need capital for expansion, improving equipment, or hiring more employees.

 Is it legit?